Are Tube Amps Louder Than Solid-State Guitar Amps?

 So, technically a tube amp is no more powerful than a solid-state amp of the same rating.
 However, practically it is capable of getting much more out of the available power than a transistor amp.
 This means you can get by in a band with a 50-watt tube amp, but if you want to use a transistor amp you’ll need something with a higher power rating.

 You need more available headroom.
 It has nothing to do with the actual power of the amp, but what each amp is capable of doing with that power while still maintaining a useable sound.
+These are important things to think about when you are trying to figure out how many watt you need when choosing an amp.

 When a Watt Is Not a Watt